Hi! Welcome back to my blog!

 First up is an abandoned sock made with Paton's Kroy.
 Left at the heel turn, this has been around since, oh, 2004.
 I don't remember where I bought the yarn, but considering how icky the yarn feels, these may be candidates for total frogging.
 I don't know if I want to put in the time to finish the single sock to find out how the yarn feels after washing.

-ve a sock and a bit of sock #2 from 2005.
+Next, we have a sock and a bit of sock #2 from 2005.
 This is KnitPicks' Sock Garden 100% merino in Hydrangea.
 KnitPicks has since consolidated several of its early sock lines into one, now called Memories, and the Hydrangea colorway is no longer available.
 This is lovely soft yarn, though I'd have liked it better if the leg had turned out with narrower 'stripes'.
 I'll probably finish these.

 Before I started the Hydrangea socks, I made this pair in KnitPicks' 100% merino in the Yukon colorway (which is still available), a lovely blues/greys blend, and DH hijacked them.
 That pair is holding up well, as you can see, though there's some felting on the sole.
 I love how the narrow stripes worked out.

-special friend.
+Saving the best for last, these are Grumperina's Jaywalker socks.
+The yarn is Lorna's Laces Shepherd Sport in #38 Mixed Berries, and was a gift from a very special friend.
 I couldn't quite get the hang of 2 socks on 2 circs, so I knitted the two on 2 sets of circs, working an inch or so on each in turn.
 These were my 2006 Knitting Olympics project and sadly, I was a non-finisher.
 In my defense, I went to Stitches West during the Olympics, and found that very little knitting happens at knitting conventions.
 With all the socializing and shopping and classes to take, there isn't much time or energy to knit and not much in the way of good lighting.
 I did knit a couple more inches on both of these at Stitches, but I found errors and had to frog all of that progress when I got back home.
 These I will definitely finish.
 I love the way the chevrons show up in the variegated yarn.

 Remember, click on the pictures for a larger view.